Metropolis (comics): Geography

 In the pre-Crisis on Infinite Earths comics, Smallville was often shown as being within driving distance of Metropolis, although with no definitive location.
 John Byrne's 1986 revamp of Superman cited the city as being in Kansas.

-The 1992 "Death of Superman" storyline depicts Doomsday on a path from Ohio through the state of New York, ending in Metropolis, and the 2005 comic Countdown to Infinite Crisis also places Metropolis in the state of New York.
+The 1992 "The Death of Superman" storyline depicts Doomsday on a path from Ohio through the state of New York, ending in Metropolis, and the 2005 comic Countdown to Infinite Crisis also places Metropolis in the state of New York.

 The 2003 DC Comics/Marvel Comics crossover mini-series JLA/Avengers depicts the city as along the multi-state Interstate 95, which is the main highway on the East Coast of the United States, and portrays the corresponding location in the Marvel Universe as forests and fields, explaining that Marvel's Earth and DC's Earth have different surface areas to account for their different geography (no Metropolis on Marvel's Earth, no Latveria on DC's Earth, and so on).

 On the television series Superman: The Animated Series, the second part of the episode titled "Little Girl Lost" depicts Darkseid's forces using a machine hidden in or around Metropolis to attempt to pull a comet into the earth.
 The beam from that machine is depicted originating from the area of the mid-western United States where Kansas is located.

 Frank Miller has said that "Metropolis is New York in the daytime; Gotham City is New York at night."
 Gotham City is home to Batman, whose activities are more often nocturnal, while Metropolis is home to Superman, who usually operates during the day.
 In terms of atmosphere, Batman writer and editor Dennis O'Neil has said that, figuratively, "Batman's Gotham City is Manhattan below 14th Street at eleven minutes past midnight on the coldest night in November, and Metropolis is Manhattan between 14th and 110th Streets on the brightest, sunniest July day of the year".
 New York City has been more recently used as a locale in the DC Universe, like the Marvel Universe, in which it exists as a separate city from Metropolis and Gotham City.
 The Justice Society of America, for example, is based in New York, as were the Teen Titans.

 In the DC Universe film franchise, Metropolis is located in Delaware, as confirmed by James Gunn, the writer and director of Superman (2025).